boydco/motley-fool-project/stock_advisor_theme/README.md

-This is Motley Fool Stock Advisor Theme - Based on Underscores by Automattic By Colin Boyd - For Motley Fool Interview Project
+# Motley Fool Stock Advisor Theme - Based on Underscores by Automattic

+# By Colin Boyd - For Motley Fool Interview Project

 Installation